Ground Conditions

 Essential equipment

-Carrying snow goggles (such as ski goggles) will protect the eyes from cold winds and drifting snow, making it easier to see in order to travel more safely on the mountain.
+Carrying snow goggles (like ski goggles) will protect the eyes from cold winds and drifting snow, making it easier to see in order to travel more safely on the mountain.

-Carrying an ice axe and some form of crampons will give you options to stay safe on the mountain where snow or ice are present.
+Carrying an ice axe and some form of crampons will offer safer options when encountering snow and ice on the mountain.